 kubeadm join

-This command initializes a Kubernetes worker node and joins it to the cluster.
+This command initializes a new Kubernetes node and joins it to the existing cluster.

 Run this on any machine you wish to join an existing cluster